automl/DEHB/docs/index.md

     pip install -e DEHB  # -e stands for editable, lets you modify the code and rerun things
     ```

+## Contributing
+Please have a look at our [contributing guidelines](https://github.com/automl/DEHB/blob/master/CONTRIBUTING.md).

 ## To cite the paper or code
 If you use DEHB in one of your research projects, please cite our paper(s):
 ```bibtex